-This report summarizes reported catch and effort information and management actions for Southeast Alaska and Yakutat groundfish fisheries managed by the Alaska Department of Fish and Game in the Eastern Gulf of Alaska Area, with updated information for the period 2014-2017.
-The department manages groundfish caught in directed and bycatch fisheries and all references to harvest, landings, or removals are specific to commercial fisheries, unless otherwise noted.
-State-managed directed fisheries during this period targeted: sablefish (Anoploploma fimbria), demersal shelf rockfish (DSR) (Sebastes spp.), black rockfish (Sebastes melanops), lingcod (Ophiodon elongatus), and Pacific cod (Gadus macrocephalus).
-The state is also responsible for management of lingcod, DSR, and black, blue (Sebastes mystinus), deacon (Sebastes diaconus), and dark (Sebastes ciliatus) rockfish in federal waters.
-The average annual catch of groundfish in Southeast Alaska was 2.6 million round lb with an annual estimated ex-vessel value of \$5.9 million.
-Catch includes fish discarded at-sea for species with high mortality after capture, all Sebastes and Sebastolobus rockfishes (demersal shelf, pelagic shelf, slope, and black rockfishes) and Pacific cod.
+This report summarizes reported catch and effort information and management actions for Southeast and Yakutat groundfish fisheries managed by the Alaska Department of Fish and Game in the Eastern Gulf of Alaska Area, with updated information from 2017 through October 2020.
+The department manages groundfish caught in directed and bycatch fisheries, and all references to harvest, landings, or removals are specific to commercial fisheries, unless otherwise noted.
+The state manages several directed fisheries in Alaska waters: sablefish (Anoplopoma fimbria), demersal shelf rockfish (DSR; Sebastes spp.), black rockfish (Sebastes melanops), lingcod (Ophiodon elongatus), and Pacific cod (Gadus macrocephalus).
+The state is also responsible for management of lingcod, DSR, and black, blue (S. mystinus), deacon (S. diaconus), and dark (S. ciliatus) rockfish in federal waters.
+The average annual catch of groundfish for this reporting period in Southeast Alaska was 2.5 million round lb with an annual estimated exvessel value of \$5.6 million.
+Catch includes fish discarded at sea for species with high mortality after capture, all Sebastes and Sebastolobus rockfishes (demersal shelf, pelagic shelf, slope, and black rockfishes), and Pacific cod.
 All other groundfish catch numbers reflect landings only.
-The 2017 catch only includes landings through October.
-Sablefish accounted for 76-80% of the exvessel value of groundfish in Southeast Alaska during this reporting period.
-In addition to landings in groundfish and halibut fisheries, an annual average of 49,635 round lb of groundfish, primarily lingcod and black rockfish, were landed in salmon troll fisheries and 112,698 round lb of groundfish, primarily sablefish, were landed in surveys (test fish fisheries) conducted by the department and the International Pacific Halibut Commission during this reporting period.
+The 2020 catch includes landings through October.
+Sablefish accounted for 76% of the exvessel value of groundfish during this reporting period.
+In addition to landings in groundfish and halibut fisheries, an annual average of 48,325 round lb of groundfish, primarily lingcod and black rockfish, were landed in salmon troll fisheries and 88,248 round lb of groundfish, primarily sablefish, were landed in surveys (test fish fisheries) conducted by the department and the International Pacific Halibut Commission during this reporting period.